By Clarissa Donnelly-DeRoven

 “It illustrates not only a reclaiming of African American heritage and a resolution to the past wrongs that drove people off the land, but also a demonstration of how a local economy can be built on deeply grounded cultural connections, in a region which is otherwise dominated by industry, military and history of economic dependence.”

-Many Black residents here can trace their roots.
+Many Black residents in the Sandhills can trace their roots.
 Some have relatives who were enslaved.
 Even more know of freed ancestors who gained land in the period following emancipation.

 By 1920, there were nearly 1 million Black farmers in the U.S. who collectively owned between 15 and 20 million acres of land, larger than the entire state of West Virginia.
 But this massive rise in land ownership was followed by a steep decline over the next 100 years.